Okmada/ReTwisted/README.md

 ## Running

-- Supports Microsoft Roblox and Roblox Player.
+- Download Roblox Player from Roblox website and UWP Roblox from MS Store.

-- Make sure to have roblox protocol default to UWP Roblox from MS Store.
+- Make sure to have Roblox protocol default to UWP Roblox from MS Store.

+- Recommended layout is having each Roblox on one side of the screen

+### How to get Server URL:

+1. Go into configuration of private server you want to reroll
+2. Generate private server link and copy it
+3. Open link in browser
+4. After being redirected copy link from address bar
+5. Paste it into ReTwisted

 ### How to get Discord webhook URL